 Here’s how I did it:

 Step 1: Prepare the furniture by lightly sanding the wood down.
-Chunk enjoyed helping me with this bit!
-And unscrew the drawer handles so they're ready for painting.
+My son enjoyed helping me with this bit!
+Unscrew the drawer handles so they’re ready for painting.

 Step 2: Using a brush or lint-free roller, use the Rustoleum Chalk Paint (I used shade Belgrave) and paint the furniture.
 Depending on the colour, the chalk paint rarely needs more than one to two coats as you can see in the photos above which is just using one coat.